Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Abstract

 \section{Abstract}

-The recently obtained hairy Kerr black holes, due to additional sources or surrounding fluid, like dark matter, conserving energy-momentum tensor, are with a deviation $\alpha$, and primary hair $l_0$ apart from rotation parameter $a$ and mass $M$.
-The Event Horizon Telescope (EHT) has released the first image of supermassive black hole M87*, revealing that the observed image is consistent with the shadow of a Kerr black hole and has opened up a new window to probe the strong gravity regime.
-In the wake of the EHT observations, the recent interest in black hole shadow suggests comparing the black holes in general relativity (GR) and modified theories of gravity to assess these models' differences.
-Motivated by this, we consider the rotating hairy Kerr black holes, which encompasses, in particular cases, Kerr ($\alpha=0$) black holes.
-Interestingly, for a set of parameters ($M$, $a$, and $\alpha$), there exists an extremal value of the hair parameter $l_E$, which corresponds to an extremal black hole with degenerate horizons.
-In contrast, for $l_0>l_E$, it describes a nonextremal black hole with Cauchy and event horizons and a naked singularity for $l_0<l_E$.
-We investigate ergosphere and shadow of hairy Kerr black holes to infer that their size and shape are affected due to the $l_0$ and have a richer chaotic structure.
+The recently obtained hairy Kerr black holes, due to additional sources or surrounding fluid, like dark matter, with conserved energy-momentum tensor, have a deviation $\alpha$ and primary hair $l_0$, apart from rotation parameter $a$ and mass $M$.
+In the wake of the \textit{Event Horizon Telescope} (\textit{EHT}) observations of the supermassive black hole M87*, a recent surge in interest in black hole shadows suggests comparing the black holes in general relativity (GR) and modified theories of gravity (MoG) to assess these models' differences.
+Motivated by this, we take on an extensive study of the rotating hairy Kerr black holes, which encompasses, in particular cases, the Kerr black hole ($\alpha=0$).
+We investigate ergosphere and shadows of the black holes to infer that their size and shape are affected due to the $l_0$ and are found to harbour a richer chaotic structure.
 In particular, the hairy Kerr black holes possess smaller size but more distorted shadows when compared with Kerr black holes.
 We also estimate the parameters $l_0$ and $a$ associated with hairy Kerr black holes using the shadow observables.
-We show that the inferred circularity deviation $\Delta C \leq 0.1$ for the M87* black hole puts a constraint on hairy Kerr black hole parameter $a$, whereas angular shadow diameter $\theta_d = 42 \pm 3 \mu as$, within $1 \sigma$ region, for a given choice of $\alpha$, also places bounds on these parameters.
+The inferred circularity deviation $\Delta C \leq 0.1$ for the M87* black hole is satisfied, whereas shadow angular diameter $\theta_{d}=42 \pm 3 \mu as$, within $1 \sigma$ region, for a given choice of $\alpha$, places bounds on the parameters $a$ and $l_0$.
+Interestingly, the shadow axial ratio obeying $1< D_x \lesssim 4/3$ is in agreement with the \textit{EHT} results and thus eventuates in the hairy Kerr black holes being suitable candidates for astrophysical black holes.